Flamenco Information

 future content.)

-inherited and created.
+they had inherited and created.

-Also, Mercedes (Leon) and Albano, who helped me learn to accompany the dance in their studio in Madrid, and
+Also, Mercedes (Leon) and Albano, who helped me learn to accompany the dance in their studio in Madrid,

-many others in the studios at Calle Amor de Dios in Madrid.
+and many others in the studios at Calle Amor de Dios in Madrid.

-Also for the generous support and encouragement of Dr. David Broad in helping me keep my Flamenco projects
+Also for the generous support and encouragement of Dr. David Broad in helping keep my Flamenco projects

 alive, to Suzana "La Ceniza" for her contribution to these pages (and my life), to Rowan Hughes for his